aclao89/NBA_ShotChart/README.md

 ![raw_curry](https://github.com/aclao89/NBA_ShotChart/blob/main/curry_21_22_reg_raw.png)

-### Other uses of the shotchart
+### Other uses of a shot chart

 #### Defense:
 On the contrary, opposing teams can use a shot chart to find players' sweet spots and formulate a plan to deny the ball to certain players.
 This information is priceless in the hands of a coach who has the right defensive players.

 #### Player Development:
 While a shot chart is meant to be used to highlight strengths, it also pinpoints some of the holes in a player’s game.
-You see the same amount of bad and good from a shot chart, and this can be a point of emphasis and learning during player development.
+Shot charts display both bad and good shot attempts, and this can be a point of emphasis and learning during player development.

+#### Zones:
+With the court split into zones, coaches and teams are better able to understand the needs they have for their current team.
+For example, a team defending the Golden State Warriors will emphasize more perimeter and on-ball defense to combat against their shooting, passing, and active ball movement.
+With zones, shooting locations provide a reason for zone defenses or offenses against certain superstar players.